Research Environment and Ethics

 Responsibility for commitment to these principles lies with the University as an employer, external organisations involved in our research such as funders, and individual researchers.
 The University promotes an organisational culture in which the highest standards of personal conduct are encouraged and expected, and ensures that research integrity is embedded in the research environment through leadership and supporting infrastructure.
 The University takes appropriate actions, in line with the relevant policies, in instances where there are allegations or discoveries of research misconduct or fraud.

-The Deputy Provost for Research and External Engagement has responsibility for ensuring that the University of Roehampton meets its obligations and observes best practice in research integrity.
+Dr Richard Keogh, Associate Vice-Provost for Research and Knowledge Exchange, has responsibility for ensuring that the University of Roehampton meets its obligations and upholds the highest standards of research integrity and best practice.